Where will the Queen be buried? Will she be buried with Prince Philip? Where is Princess Diana buried?

-Where will Queen Elizabeth be buried?
-Will she be buried with Prince Philip?
+Where will the Queen be buried?
+Will Queen Elizabeth be buried with Prince Philip?
 Where was Princess Diana buried?

 The Queen’s funeral on Monday will take place at Westminster Abbey but her body will be laid to rest elsewhere, here’s what you should know.